About the four of us and our plans

 The humans

-Rag and Sophie (aka Ken and Zsofi) met in the IT support business and have worked as managers together in various large corporations ever since.
-Sophie was living in Hungary at the time, and Rag was based in the UK.
-With an expert amount of blagging, we found a way to end up in the same country, working for the same company.
+Rag (aka Ken) and Zsófi met in the IT support business and have worked as managers together in various large corporations ever since.
+Zsófi was living in Hungary at the time, and Rag was based in the UK.
+With an expert amount of blagging, they found a way to end up in the same country, working for the same company.

 Before Snow White (the Triumph Tiger 900 GT Pro) she has always ridden street bikes for everyday commute as well as touring.
 Quickly adjusting to the wind factor that comes with riding a naked bike she loved the speed and manoeuvrability in the city.
 However Snow White immediately took a special place in her heart and by now she cannot imagine not riding an adventure bike.